SELF-Software-Evolution-Lab/AI-Epilepsy/README.md

 Therefore, it was implemented via authMiddleware, where you would see its validation and management

 it is important to include JWT_SECRET on your .env file to change the default secret

+A JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
+It's commonly used for authentication and authorization purposes in web development.
+JWTs consist of three parts: a header, a payload, and a signature.
+These three parts are concatenated with dots (.) to form the complete JWT.

+The header typically consists of two parts: the type of the token, which is JWT, and the signing algorithm being used, such as SHA256 or RSA.
+The header is then Base64Url encoded.

+The second part of the token is the payload, which contains the claims.
+Claims are statements about an entity (typically, the user) and additional data.

+In this case we used the library method for creating the toking call sign

+return jwt.sign({ user: user.id }, config.jwt, {
+  expiresIn: '30d'
+})

 ### sequelize